Skip to Content

 Things to do in Padstow and St Enodoc – in Cornwall

-On my recent weekend in Cornwall I visited Padstow, a typical Cornish fishing village.
-Let me clarify – I don’t mean typical in terms of a village that time forgot, but typical in terms of smart restaurants, art galleries and gift shops and the locals complaining about being priced out of the housing market.
-If you’re visiting, read on for our overview of all the things to do in Padstow and take a walk with us through the sand dunes to St Enodoc.
+Enjoy a weekend in Cornwall at Padstow, once a traditional Cornish fishing village.
+These days it’s full of smart restaurants, art galleries, gift shops and locals complaining about being priced out of the housing market!
+If you’re visiting, here’s our overview of all the things to do in Padstow and a walk through the sand dunes to St Enodoc.

 Boats in Padstow harbour